Pasqua Rosée: Biography

+Background and work in Smyrna

 Pasqua Rosée was born in the early seventeenth century into the ethnic Greek community of the Republic of Ragusa (now southernmost Croatia), and is variously described as Greek, Armenian, Turkish and "of Greek or Turkish origin".
 Little is known about his early life, but it is thought he spoke at least three languages: Greek, Turkish and English.

-By 1651 Rosée was living in Smyrna in the Ottoman Empire (now Turkey), where he became the servant of Daniel Edwards, an English merchant of the Levant Company.
-English merchants preferred to employ Levantine servants as they were cheaper than those from England and had better knowledge of the local languages and customs.
-Rosée's language skills made him an important aid for Edwards in business, and he acted as "a clerk of accounts, a translator and a social diplomat, using his knowledge of Turkish customs to smooth the path of commerce"; he also acted in a personal capacity as Edwards's valet and coachman.
-While Edwards's servants prepared and served his food, as his valet, Rosée prepared and served his coffee.
+By 1651 Rosée was living in Smyrna (modern İzmir, Turkey), in the Ottoman Empire, where he became the servant of Daniel Edwards, an English merchant of the Levant Company.
+The Levant Company was an English chartered company formed in 1592 with the purpose of regulating English trade with the Ottoman Empire and the Levant.
+The charter effectively provided a monopoly for fifty-three English merchants named in the text.
+English traders preferred to employ Levantine servants as they were cheaper than those from England and had better knowledge of the local languages and customs.
+Rosée's language skills made him an important aid for Edwards in business, and he acted as "a clerk of accounts, a translator and a social diplomat, using his knowledge of Turkish customs to smooth the path of commerce", according to the historian Markman Ellis; he also acted in a personal capacity as Edwards's valet and coachman.
+Although Edwards's servants prepared and served his food, as his valet, Rosée prepared and served his coffee.

-Edwards left Smyrna in late 1651 to return to England; he was accompanied by Rosée.
-The reason the pair left was that either Edwards had thwarted activities of a Royalist cadre in the Levant Company in 1647 and 1650, or because of an outbreak of plague in the region, which reached Smyrna in September 1651.
-According to the historian Markman Ellis, "Edwards brought some characteristics of Levantine merchants: hard work, Puritan politics and coffee drinking".
+Edwards left Smyrna in late 1651 to return to England, accompanied by Rosée; this was either because Edwards had thwarted activities of a royalist cadre in the Levant Company in 1647 and 1650, or because of an outbreak of plague in the region, which reached Smyrna in September 1651.
+According to Markman Ellis, "Edwards brought some characteristics of Levantine merchants: hard work, Puritan politics and coffee drinking".
 According to one of Edwards's friends, it was known he "drank two or three dishes [of coffee] at a time, twice or thrice a day".
-Friends would visit Edwards frequently to share his coffee and socialise; so many visited and drank the coffee that it impacted his family life, and in 1652 he decided to set up a coffee-house.
+Friends would visit Edwards frequently to share his coffee and socialise; so many visited to taste this novel drink that it affected his family life, and in 1652 he decided to set up a coffee-house.
 As the rules of the Levant company meant he was unable to open it himself, he set up Rosée in business.